 From Indian babies that are fed wholesome curries, to Thai babies that grow up eating fragrant spices and coconut milk and South American babies that are fed spicy meals rich in cumin and even chili, culture plays a big role in diet… in babies as well as adults.

-Introducing herbs and spices into your baby’s diet during the solid feeding days helps to expand the taste buds, provide healthy flavor that is free of MSG and other nasty additives, while also providing a varied diet that the whole family can enjoy.
+Introducing herbs and spices into your baby’s food helps to expand their taste buds, provide healthy flavors that is free of MSG and other nasty additives, while also providing a varied diet that the whole family can enjoy.

 When babies are able to try the foods that the rest of the family eats, mealtimes become much simpler for everyone – including busy parents.
-Babies that are given a more varied diet from early into the solid food stages often have far more ability to try new tastes and flavors, which in turn helps to reduce “fussy” eating habits and nurture flexible eating instead.
+Babies that are given a more varied diet from early on, often have far more ability to try new tastes and flavors later, which in turn helps to reduce fussy eating habits and nurture flexible eating instead.

 Best of all, using spices and herbs to enrich flavors will ensure that your baby starts off without ever needing less healthy additives to add variety to food.

-Most pediatrics and baby food specialists agree that 6 to 8 months is ideal for the introduction of aromatic spices such as cinnamon, mixed spice, nutmeg, garlic, turmeric, ginger, coriander, dill and cumin.
+It is best to introduce the aromatic spices first such as cinnamon, mixed spice, nutmeg, garlic, turmeric, ginger, coriander, dill and cumin.
 These spices have many benefits, ranging from antioxidant properties to anti-inflammatory properties, immune system improvement and plenty of other benefits too.

-Some ideas of good ways to integrate herbs and spice in your baby’s solid food:
+Below are some of ideas of good ways to integrate herbs and spices in your baby's food:

-• Apple and applesauce: cinnamon, nutmeg, allspice, vanilla or ginger
+• Apples: cinnamon, nutmeg, allspice, vanilla or ginger

 • Bananas: cinnamon, ginger, allspice or vanilla